helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 An additional drawback is that this HIP does not include the number of active radios, which may be a better metric of active devices.
 However, under guidance of the Helium Foundation, using Hotspots as the active device is easier to implement.

 ## Alternatives
 One alternative is to do nothing, and keep Onboarding Fees as zero (0).
-However, this would hinder the daily HNT emissions to the MOBILE subDAO treasury since the A score would remain one (1).
+However, this would impair the daily HNT emissions to the MOBILE subDAO treasury since the A score would remain one (1).

 Another alternative is to change the way the A score is calculated to benefit the HNT emissions of the MOBILE Network; however, this would require a vote with veHNT instead of veMOBILE.

 ## Deployment Impact
-After the passing of this HIP, the Helium Foundation will need to modify the A Score code within the DAO Utility Score for the MOBILE Network to reflect the new onboard fee.
+After the passing of this HIP, the Helium Foundation will need to modify the chain variable that defines the onboarding fee for the MOBILE subDAO.

 ## Success Metrics
 The primary success metric will be greater daily HNT emissions to the MOBILE subDAO treasury.